It's Critical We Teach Good Science

 - Why Do Many Reasonable People Doubt Science? - informative National Geographic article

-- How Science Works - terms related to the nature of science and why the notion of "just a theory" is problematic (lots of other "nature of science" resources on this website, too)
+- How Science Works - terms related to the nature of science and why the notion of "just a theory" is problematic (lots of other "nature of science" resources on this website, too).
+They have a lot of resources on misconceptions of what science is.

 - 4 Tips to Detect Bad Science Reporting: Above the Noise - PBS Learning Media resource - video and discussion guide; also have a grades 6-12 lesson plan on detecting bias